Thai Investment Consultant Licensing Exams - P1 - หลักสูตรผู้แนะนําการลงทุนตราสารทั่วไป - [35]

 {"correct_answer_key":"c"}

-Which translates to: "Which of the following is not a factor that determines competition according to Porter’s Five Forces model?"
+The question asks: "Which of the following is NOT a factor determining competition according to Porter's five forces model?"

 1. Threat of new entrants